joelchrono12/joelchrono12.ml/_posts/2025-05-03-ten-pointless-facts-about-me.md

 ## Favourite dessert?

 Carlota de Limón, it's a fantastic dessert which is pretty popular in Mexican culture.
-Maria cookies are a part of every Mexican's life, and they are the essential ingredient of Carlota is.
+Maria cookies are a part of every Mexican's life, and they are the essential ingredient of a Carlota.
 I will never get tired of eating it, and I will always want more.

-It's quite simple and traditiona, and it's always better when it's eaten right out of the fridge.
-Simple perfect for summer, and every other season as well.
+It's quite simple and traditional, and so tastey, especially when eaten right out of the fridge.
+Simply perfect for summer, and every other season as well.

 ## The first thing you do when you wake up?

-Read! my local church has a Bible study early in the morning, I join a phone call and we all read a bible chapters and talk about it, then we pray together, and continue the day!
+Read! my local church has a Bible study early in the morning, I join a phone call and we all read a bible chapter and talk about it, then we pray together, and continue the day!
 I have managed to keep it going throughout the whole year somehow, which has been nice, a couple of misses, but never for long.

 ## Age you’d like to stick at?